BergQuester/v8tr.github.io/_posts/2018-10-01-multiple-inheritance-swift.md

 ### Implementing a Mixin in Swift

 Animating and applying visual decorations to `UIView` are among the frequent tasks that iOS developers encounter.
-To demonstrate the practical use of multiple inheritance, we define several *mixins* and make `UIView` inherit from them, without introducing any subclasses or helpers.
+To demonstrate the practical use of multiple inheritance, we define several *mixins* and make `UIView` inherit from them.

 {% highlight swift linenos %}